malinlarsson/courses/r_programming/1611/Exercises/LoadData.md

     AT1G01060.1   3.216031  4.004846  3.589534   3.7045434  2.642360  6.2703380
     AT1G01070.1   8.230858 17.871625 14.924906   7.9996663  8.824486 13.8554244

-One does however, as you saw on todays lecture have to have all data as a file an the local disk, instead one can read data available online.
+One does however not have to have all data as a file an the local disk, instead one can read data from online resources.
 The following command will read in a file from a web server.

     url = 'http://archive.ics.uci.edu/ml/machine-learning-databases/abalone/abalone.data'
     abalone = read.table(aburl, header = F , sep = ',')